TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

    a new :class:`RLock` object is created and used as the underlying lock.

    .. versionchanged:: 3.3
-      changed from a factory function to a class.
+      changed kutoka a factory function to a class.

    .. method:: acquire(*args)